apache/trafficcontrol/docs/source/api/v5/servers_id_deliveryservices.rst

 ``GET``
 =======
-Retrieves all :term:`Delivery Services` assigned to a specific server.
+Retrieves all :term:`Delivery Services` assigned to a specific server either directly or inherited from topology.

 :Auth.
 Required: Yes
 :Roles Required: None\ [#tenancy]_